Get the Correct Back Pay: DOLE Labor Advisory and Guidelines

 DOLE’s Labor Advisory no. 06, series of 2020 or LA 06-20, serves as guidelines on the payment of final pay or back pay for both employers and employees.
 LA 06-20 is pursuant to the Labor Code of the Philippines.

 The issuance of a Certificate of Employment is usually within three (3) days from the date of request.
-For the back pay, it is within 30 days from the employee’s last work date.
+The back pay is within 30 days of the employee’s last work date.
 This could mean either the date of resignation or termination of employment.

 Though this rule is specifically stated in LA 06-20, a more favorable company policy might be in place and enforced.